PipedreamHQ/pipedream/apps/http/README.md

 { name: "Han Solo" }
 ```

-This makes it easy to retrieve data processed by your cron job from another app.
+This makes it easy to retrieve data processed by your component from another app.
 Typically, you'll want to use the [REST API](https://docs.pipedream.com/api/reference/#get-source-events) to retrieve events in batch, and connect to the [SSE stream](https://docs.pipedream.com/event-sources/consuming-events/#sse) to process them in real time.

 ## Logs